Get your truck ready for winter with a snowplow actuator!

 With the arrival of the winter season comes that pesky winter weather, most notably heavy snowfall.
-Snow can cause a great deal of frustration and stress when it comes in large amounts, blocking off roads and driveways for people everywhere.
-When situations like this arise there is one piece of machinery that most of us turn to; the snowplow.
-And guess what powers most of those snowplows?
-Linear actuators
+Snow can cause a great deal of frustration and stress when it comes to large amounts, blocking off roads and driveways for people everywhere.
+When situations like this arise, there is one piece of machinery that most of us turn to the snowplow.
+Guess what powers most of those snowplows?
+The answer is linear actuators.

-When choosing an actuator for a snow plow there are a couple things to keep in mind.
+When choosing an actuator for a snowplow, there are a couple of things to keep in mind.
 You need to determine how much stroke is needed to give your plow a full range of motion.
-You are also going to need a power source, but luckily most tractors run on a 12 volt battery, which is exactly what almost all of our actuators run on.
+You are also going to need a power source, but luckily most tractors run on a 12-volt battery, which is exactly what almost all of our actuators run on.

-The amount of snow going to be plowed is something that must be taken into account as well.
-As stated earlier one of our heavy duty actuators
+The amount of snow going to be plowed something that must be taken into account as well.
+As stated earlier, one of our heavy-duty actuators

 , the PA-17 model, would probably be the best bet as they are capable of producing at least 800 pounds of force.
 If that much force isn’t needed, then one of our PA-03 models

 would be the next best choice, which produces 200-600 pounds of force.
 Finally, a rubber boot for the actuator

 is highly recommended since it’s going to be outside in the harsh weather for long periods of time.
 This will help extend the life of the actuator and protect it.